 Trans-Canada Limited Tour (Grade 5-6)

 Please Note: Due to social distancing protocols, this activity is currently unavailable at the museum.
-We are using this time to update the program, so please check back in Fall 2021 when it will be once again available for field trips.
+We are using this time to update the program, so please check back in Spring 2022 when we hope to make it available for field trips.